Is this tutorial for you?

 Any version of SQL Server could be used, except for Express Edition or Local DB, which do not leverage all the RAM and CPU available on the machine.

-If you don't have a SQL Server license available, you can install SQL Server Developer Edition – free of charge – since it will be used in the context of your development activities, and not for running an application in production.
+If you don't have a SQL Server license available, you can install SQL Server Developer Edition.

-Step 2 – Install a Visual Expert copy on the workstation.
+Step 2 – Download and Install a Visual Expert

 Step 3 – Create a Repository, get a License Key